keycloak/keycloak-quickstarts/CONTRIBUTING.md

 We recommend starting the discussion prior to submitting your PR.
 Through the mailing list you can get valuable feedback both from the core Keycloak team as well as the wider community.

-### Create an issue in Keycloak JIRA
+### Create an issue

-Take your time to write a proper JIRA including a good summary and description.
+Take your time to write a proper issue including a good summary and description.

 Remember this may be the first thing a reviewer of your PR will look at to get an idea of what you are proposing and it will also be used by the community in the future to find about what new features and enhancements are included in